hippiehunter/dblbook/src/io/isam.md

 ***
 `STORE(channel, data_area[, GETRFA:new_rfa][, LOCK:lock_spec]) [[error_list]]`

-**Basics of STORE**:
 The `STORE` statement adds new records to an ISAM file.
 The statement requires an open channel in update mode (U:I) and a data area that contains the record to be added.

 **Optional Qualifiers**:
 - **GETRFA**: This optional argument is used to return the Record File Address (RFA) of the newly added record, which can be essential for subsequent operations like updates or deletions.
 - **LOCK**: While automatic locking is not supported for `STORE`, this optional qualifier can be used to apply a manual lock to the newly inserted record.

-**Functional Insights**:
-- When executing a `STORE`, DBL checks for key constraints.
+When executing a `STORE`, DBL checks for key constraints.
 For instance, if the ISAM file is set to disallow duplicate keys, attempting to store a record with a duplicate key will trigger a `$ERR_NODUPS` error.
-- Additionally, the `STORE` operation involves updating the relevant indexes and inserting the data into the file.
-It's important to note that if the data area exceeds the maximum record size defined for the ISAM file, an “Invalid record size” error (`$ERR_IRCSIZ`) is raised, and the operation is halted.
+It's important to note that if the data area exceeds the maximum record size defined for the ISAM file, an "Invalid record size" error (`$ERR_IRCSIZ`) is raised, and the operation is halted.

 **Transactional Capability**:
-- The combination of the `LOCK` qualifier and the `GETRFA` argument in a `STORE` statement lends a degree of transactional capability to the operation.
+The combination of the `LOCK` qualifier and the `GETRFA` argument in a `STORE` statement lends a degree of transactional capability to the operation.
 The lock ensures that the record remains unaltered during subsequent operations, while the RFA provides a reference to the specific record.
 This is not commonly seen in DBL applications, but it's worth noting that in case you find yourself in a situation where you need to implement some form of transactional capability.

 **Basic Example**:
 > These examples make use of `ISAMC` to create a new isam file with a single key. `ISAMC` will be explained later in more detail but for now we'll just use it without explanation